inveniosoftware/docs-invenio-rdm/docs/features/scalable.md

 ## Versioning support

-Records and files are all versioned and our versioning feature performs automatic deduplication: so when 10KB of files change in a 100TB dataset we only store the new 10KB.
+Records and files are all versioned and our versioning feature performs automatic de-duplication: when a 10KB file among a 100TB dataset changes, only the new 10KB file is stored.

 ## Multi-storage systems